 How to Get Rid of Groundhog Pests Using Live Traps

 Fortunately, there are ways to trap these nuisance varmints safely and humanely.
-By baiting groundhog traps, you can capture one and then release it into the wild, without having to get too “up close and personal.”
+By baiting groundhog traps, such as the Havahart® Large 1-Door Easy Set® Trap, you can capture one and then release it into the wild, without having to get too “up close and personal.”
 Place the trap about five to 10 feet away from the burrow hole so that even the most unmotivated critter is sure to stumble across it eventually.
 Camouflage the trap with canvas or vegetation for a more natural appearance.

 Be Familiar with the Laws When Getting Rid of Groundhogs